 Trails and greenways serve as recreational outlets, alternative transportation networks, and environmental preservation corridors.
 They connect urban, suburban, and country areas to parks, schools, business districts, and other points of interests.

 The City of Walker is geographically positioned to access many of west Michigan’s most popular regional trails and greenways.
-Access to the Fred Meijer Standale Trail, the Fred Meijer Millennium Trail Network, the Fred Meijer Pioneer Trail, the Fred Meijer White Pine Trail, and Kent Trails is provided within the City.
+Access to the Fred Meijer Standale Trail, the Fred Meijer Pioneer Trail, the Fred Meijer White Pine Trail, the Fred Meijer Millennium Trail Network, and Kent Trails is provided within the City.
 Additionally, the Musketawa Trail can be accessed just outside the City’s limits.
 Efforts are currently underway to link these and other regional trails into an interconnected network.

 Fred Meijer Standale Trail